KetanSinghRautela/Prediction_of_Seizures_using_LSTM_and_Bi-LSTM_from_EEG_Data/README.md

 # Prediction_of_Seizures_using_LSTM_and_Bi-LSTM_from_EEG_Data.
 ## Description
 ### Import necessary libraries
-**pandas as pd:**
+**pandas as pd-**
 Used for manipulation of data and analysis.
-It provides data structures like DataFrames to work with the structured data.
+It provides data structures like DataFrames to work with the structured data.<br>
-**numpy as np:**
+**numpy as np-**
 This is a library used for numerical operations in Python.
-It gives support and help to arrays and matrices, with mathematical functions to operate on the data structures.
+It gives support and help to arrays and matrices, with mathematical functions to operate on the data structures.<br>
-#### train_test_split:
+**train_test_split-**
 It is a function from sklearn.model_selection that splits the arrays or matrices into the random training and testing subsets.
-It's basically used to create training and testing datasets for model evaluation ahead.
+It's basically used to create training and testing datasets for model evaluation ahead.<br>
-#### classification_report:
+**classification_report-**
-This is  function from sklearn.metrics which builds text report that shows the main classification metrics (precision, recall, F1 score) that are calculated for the overall results of the model for each class in the dataset.
+This is  function from sklearn.metrics which builds text report that shows the main classification metrics (precision, recall, F1 score) that are calculated for the overall results of the model for each class in the dataset.<br>
-#### confusion_matrix:
+**confusion_matrix-**
 This is also a function from sklearn.metrics which computes the confusion matrix to evaluate the accuracy of the classification.
-It tells the true vs. predicted classifications.
+It tells the true vs. predicted classifications.<br>
-#### accuracy_score:
+**accuracy_score-**
 Also a function from sklearn.metrics which calculates the accuracy of the classification model by comparing it with the predicted labels to true labels.
 #### Sequential:
 It is a class from tensorflow.keras.models that represents linear stack of layers.
 It is used to create the models layer by layer.